p-CMRC-LAB/SCALPEL/README.md

-# SCALPEL , a Nextflow based tool for the quantification of transcript isoforms at single-cell resolution
+# SCALPEL , a nextflow based tool for the quantification of isoforms at single-cell resolution

 <!-- PROJECT LOGO -->
 <!-- <br />